nestorjgc/nestorjgc/README.md

 <details>
  <summary><h3>👨‍💻 Nestor's Coding Journey</h3></summary>
    My name is Nestor and I'm Venezuelan!
 I moved to the US about 6 years ago and I started my coding journey in 2018 as a self-taught student with a passion to learn everything I could about this programming world.
 I wanted to expand my self-taught knowledge and that's when I started going to school.
 I went to Riverside City College for about 3 years studying part-time before we had to move to Long Beach.
-I'm currently on my last year of finishing my A/A in Web Development.
+I'm currently on my last year of finishing my A/A in Web Development at Long Beach City College.
   I specialize in helping companies and entrepreneurs make their applications.
 I also help them to reach their full potential and attract new customers.
 In my spare time, I enjoy snowboarding and surfing and love to take my GoPro with me!